SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 ##### **Indexing system requirements**

-DataMiner Indexing Engine can only be installed on DataMiner Agents with the following char­acteristics:
+DataMiner Indexing Engine can only be installed on DataMiner Agents with the following characteristics:

 - Operating system: Windows Server 2008 R2 or higher (64-bit).